ice-bergtech/kr8/docs/concepts/components.md

 ## Taskfile

-A taskfile  within the component directory can be extermely usefule for version management and updates.
+A taskfile within the component directory can be extermely useful for managing the lifecycle of components, especially when dealing with dependencies and version management with more involved updates.

   - fetch - a manually run task which downloads all the components' dependencies (for example, helm chart or static manifest)
-  - generate - this is the task that's run when kr8 generates the manifest for the cluster

 These tasks will be highly dependent on the particular component - for example, a component using a helm chart will generally have a different set of fetch and generate tasks to a component using a static manifest.